 • Children and young people with SEN, including those experiencing anxiety, EBSA or SEMH-related needs

-• Learners who thrive in small-scale, relational learning environments
+• Learners referred by schools or partner provisions who thrive in small, relational learning environments

 What we offer